 Read this Patient Information before you start taking OLYSIO and each time you get a refill.
 There may be new information.
 This information does not take the place of talking with your healthcare provider about your medical condition or your treatment.

-OLYSIO is used in combination with other antiviral medicines for treating chronic hepatitis C infection.
+Important: You should not take OLYSIO alone.
+OLYSIO should be used together with other antiviral medicines to treat chronic hepatitis C virus infection.
 When taking OLYSIO in combination with peginterferon alfa and ribavirin you should also read those Medication Guides.
 When taking OLYSIO in combination with sofosbuvir, you should also read its Patient Information leaflet.

 What is the most important information I should know about OLYSIO?